yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_drop_database.md

 ## Synopsis

-The `DROP DATABASE` command removes a database and all of its associated objects from the system.
-This is an irreversible command.
-A currently-open connection to the database will be invalidated and then closed as soon as a command is executed via that connection.
+Use the `DROP DATABASE` statement to remove a database and all of its associated objects from the system.
+This is an irreversible stement.
+A currently-open connection to the database will be invalidated and then closed as soon as the statement is executed using that connection.

 ## Syntax